stratblues/game_protocol_QUIC/README.md

 # myprotocol

 A simple client-server sample using the Microsoft MsQuic API.
-It implements a basic request-response protocol (ALPN: `sample`) over QUIC: the client sends state‐update messages (1…10), the server echoes them back, then cleanly closes the stream.

 ---